DevExpress/devextreme-documentation/concepts/Common/Licensing/00 Licensing.md

 [/note]

-Should you require purchase assistance or more information on our new license verification process, please contact a member of the [DevExpress Client Services Team](https://supportcenter.devexpress.com/ticket/create).
+Should you require purchase assistance or more information on our new license verification process, please contact a member of the <a href="mailto: clientservices@devexpress.com">DevExpress Client Services Team</a>.